opencredit/badgeos/readme.txt

 * Updated: Many, many internationalization enhancements.
 Help us release BadgeOS in your language!
 * Updated: BadgeOS management role selector is hidden on the settings page to non-admins.
 * Updated: Badgeos management role selector now excludes contributor and subscriber roles.
+* Fixed: Rewrite rules automatically flush when a new achievement type is added (or an existing is renamed).
 * Fixed: BadgeOS settings can now be modified by the minimum selected management role.
 * Fixed: Prevent users from repeatedly earning auto-approved submissions.
 * Fixed: Submissions List status filter now indicates the displayed status on page load.